housleyjk/aiopyramid/README.rst

 ========

-`TL;DR` I chose to make a new ``asyncio`` extension because I wanted to support `uWSGI`_ and existing non-asyncronous extensions such as `pyramid_debugtoolbar`_.
+`TL;DR` I chose to make a new ``asyncio`` extension because I wanted to support `uWSGI`_ and existing non-asynchronous extensions such as `pyramid_debugtoolbar`_.

 ``Aiopyramid`` was originally based on `pyramid_asyncio`_, but I followed a different approach for the following reasons: